Wills & Estates

 Please find below our costs for simple Wills and Enduring Power of Attorney documents.
 If your matter is complex or involves complex estate assets, we reserve the right to charge additional fees.
 Any potential additional fees will be discussed with you prior to us drafting your documents.

-Reciprocal Wills and Enduring Power of Attorney documents (4 documents): $440.00
+Reciprocal Wills and Enduring Power of Attorney documents (4 documents): starting from $550.00

 Reciprocal Wills are individual Wills drafted to ensure that an individual’s estate is left to their partner and in the event that their partner passes away prior to the individual or at the same time, these type of wills provide for the individual’s estate to be distributed to other individuals.